josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_accountability_as_alignment.md

     E --> F[Training Data / Cultural Signal]
     F --> A
 ```

-If D–E weakens, the loop degrades.
+If D–E weakens, reinforcement of the loop degrades.

-Internal safeguards lose reinforcement.

 ---

 ## 🧨 When Accountability Fails

-If governance repeatedly demonstrates that:
+If governance systems repeatedly exhibit patterns where:

 - elite actors are shielded,
 - mass harm is politically negotiable,
 - prosecution is selective,
 - archives are curated for reputation,

 then models trained on that ecosystem absorb those statistical regularities.

 They do not read moral aspiration.
 They read pattern stability.

-Impunity becomes part of the distribution.
+Patterns consistent with impunity become part of the learned distribution.

 ---